amitds1997/dotfiles/dot_config/nvim/README.md

 ### Broken stuff

 - [ ] Pyright LSP does not respect `reportUnusedImport = false`
-- [ ] GitSigns not working with the default events (Works if lazy loading is off)
-- [ ] Setup mkview and loadview
-- [ ] Add support for choice nodes in nvim-cmp (or completion menu in general)
 - [ ] Sometimes the `cmp` window gets left behind :/
-- [ ] Set up DAP for python
-- [ ] Remove cursor highlighting from folded code.
-- [ ] Add ignore filetypes for tailwindCSS (ignore markdown)
 - [ ] Improve keymap setup
 - [ ] Replace plugins:
   - GitLinker